Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Simulations

-The results for 90\% CIs are in Table \ref{tab:exp_1gdp}.
-The coverage and the width of the DP bootstrap are similar to the non-private bootstrap when $\mu=1$, while the DP bootstrap is more conservative when $\mu<1$.
-We also examine the results with other confidence levels in Figure \ref{fig:exp_1gdp}: Since the CI is built with the quantiles of the recovered distribution and the coverage is determined by whether the true parameter value is in between the two quantiles, we can directly check the recovered CDF, $F^*$, at the true parameter value $\theta$, e.g., $0.05\leq F^*(\theta)\leq 0.95$ is equivalent to the 90\% CI covering $\theta$.
-Therefore, the coverage {at} different confidence {levels} can be calculated by $\EE[I(p_{\mathrm{lower}}\leq F^*(\theta)\leq p_{\mathrm{upper}})]$, and we want it to be close to $p_{\mathrm{upper}} - p_{\mathrm{lower}}$ which is the nominal confidence level.
-This is achieved if the CDF of $F^*(\theta)$ {is} close to the line $F(x)=x,~\forall x\in[0,1]$.
-In Figure \ref{fig:exp_1gdp}, when $\mu=1$, we can see that our DP bootstrap result aligns with the $F(x)=x$, similar {to the non-private bootstrap}.
-For $\mu=0.1$, the curve for the DP bootstrap is lower than $F(x)=x$ for $x<0.5$ and {higher} than $F(x)=x$ for $x>0.5$, which means our CI is more conservative since the actual coverage is higher than confidence level.
+We examine the coverage of CIs with all confidence levels in Figure \ref{fig:exp_1gdp}: Since the CI is built with the quantiles of the recovered distribution, and the coverage is determined by whether the true parameter value is in between the two quantiles, we evaluate the CDF of the recovered sampling distribution, $F^*$, at the true parameter value $\theta$, e.g., $0.05\leq F^*(\theta)\leq 0.95$ is equivalent to the 90\% CI covering $\theta$.
+Therefore, the coverage {at} different confidence {levels} can be calculated by $\EE[\mathbbm{1}(p_{\mathrm{lower}}\leq F^*(\theta)\leq p_{\mathrm{upper}})]$, and we want it to be close to the nominal confidence level, $p_{\mathrm{upper}} - p_{\mathrm{lower}}$.
+This is achieved if the CDF of $u:=F^*(\theta)$ {is} close to the line $F(u)=u,~\forall u\in[0,1]$.
+In Figure \ref{fig:exp_1gdp}, we can see that our DP bootstrap result aligns with the $F(u)=u$ when $B=2000\mu^2$, similar to the non-private bootstrap, for $\mu=1, 0.5, 0.3, 0.1$, which corresponds to a constant SNR defined in Remark \ref{rmk:snr}.

+In this simulation, our choice of $B$ varies from 20 to 2000. {We use the DP bootstrap with} a smaller $B$ under a stronger privacy guarantee because larger $B$ leads to smaller SNR, making deconvolution harder.
+If the coverage is satisfactory under many choices of $B$, e.g., $B=20,180,500,2000$ when $\mu=1$, the largest $B$ gives the shortest CI since the deconvolution accuracy is determined by $B$.
+Detailed comparisons of the width, coverage, and corresponding SNR for different choices of $B$ are provided in the supplementary material. }